-I use that story to illustrate those presticalities.
+I use that story to illustrate those practicalities.
 It's substantially true, though I have purposefully diminished the extent of my lusting.
-In those dear, dead days of flying horniness my first theory regarding science fiction book root.
-Even though I had yet to become an active for book gained by more than a decade of reading SF produced significant results.
-For my fellow travellers, I offered a plausible encuse for being on the plane, allaying their suspicions that I was a lower form of gun-toting life; for myself.
-I gained the measur satisfaction that perhaps, for this trip at least.
-I would not be singled out and identified by some left-wing anarchist Commie with hand grenades in place of testicles.
-I now knew those years of ostracism had not taken place in vain; the youthful peers who sneered at and criticized my literary tastes could be deleted from my list of painful memories.
+In these dear, deed days of flying horniness I had yet to become an active fan, the knowledge sained by more than a decade of reading SF produced significant results.
+For my fellow allaying their suspicions that I was a lower form of sun-toting life; for myself, I gained the meager satisfaction that perhaps, for this left-wing anarchist Commie with hand granades in place of testicles.
+I now knew those years of estracism had not taken place in vain; could be deleted from my list of painful memories.

-This realization dawned with awegome implications.
+This realization dawned with avesome implications.
 Science fiction could be useful within the rather insular lifestyle of a federal agent, what might be made of the outside, civilian world when that learning was applied?
 Off hand, I remember at least two other instances where SF aided practical considerations.

-The first was in college, a small, conservative cluster of academicians to which I returned after my brief stint as a flying guardian for TWA.
-My major was History, a branch of learning seemingly incompatible with my previous experience.
-Wisely, I chose a second major--English--and the dam broke almost immediately.
-After writing a singularly scathing retort to an abominable film review in the school's newspaper, I was called in to see the editor, a (shudder) upperclassman.
+The first was in college, a small, conservative cluster of academicians to which I raturned after my brief stint as a flying guardian for TWA.
+My major was History, a branch of learning seemsecond major-English-and the dam broke almost immediately.
+I chose a writing a singularly scathing retort to an abominable film review (shudder) upperclassman.